Contact Us

 According to a recent Deloitte report, up to 64% of banking businesses are expected to plough investment into combating cybercrime in 2021 and beyond.

-8. Biometric security systems
+7. Biometric security systems

-With the aforementioned rise in cybercrime, financial innovators are having to think of new and infallible ways to protect their customers’ sensitive financial data.
+With the aforementioned rise in cybercrime, the financial technology innovators are having to think of new and infallible ways to protect their customers’ sensitive financial data.
 Passwords are coming under increased pressure from evermore advanced criminal technologies, and this is why biometric security measures are the next logical step in safeguarding financial security.

 This not only has the benefit of being far more secure than a password but it’s also much easier for the customer.
 Instead of having to remember endless combinations of letters and digits, and answer multiple questions to access things like telephone banking, they can gain access to their accounts simply by using their biometrics.
 It also benefits the banks by making authentication quicker and more efficient, and enabling them to remove certain human touchpoints.